CatEars/ZeroDowntimeCsharp/Lab2.md

 example of this might be an application that uses [sticky sessions](https://stackoverflow.com/questions/10494431/sticky-and-non-sticky-sessions).
 Another service might rely on in-memory data, which cannot easily be pushed to a database.
-Different applications have different needs, but generally most of them need to scale.
-If you want to deploy an application with zero downtime, then that application generally needs to be able to run at least two instances at the same time.
+Different applications have different needs, but most applications that have any users need a credible answer to the question "How does it scale?".
+If you want to deploy an application with zero downtime, then that application NEEDS to be able to run at least two instances at the same time.

 ## Start The Proxy